isnastish/workerpool/README.md

-# Overall desciption
-An implementation of a thread pool in `Go` programming language.

 ## Inspirations
-The idea behind this project was to get accustomed to `Go` and its concurrency model.
+The idea behind this project was to get accustomed to `Go` programming language and its concurrency model by implementing a thread pool.

-Core structure:
+**NOTE** This project was written exclusively for learning purposes and should never be used in real production.

+## Overall desciption

+## Core data types and functionality

 ```go
 type ThreadPool struct {
 	maxThreads uint32